 - 1,500 to 1,999 Square Feet: $2,089/year (or or $174/month).

 So, how does your own bill stack up to these?

 Note: your apartment might lump your water bill in with your electric bill, or something like that.
-If so, try calling the water company or the electric provider, and ask how much their particular bill was for your apartment unit (you could also try asking your landlord to see if they have a breakdown).
+If so, try calling the water company or the electric provider to ask how much their particular bill was for your apartment unit (you could also try asking your landlord for a breakdown).

 Every tip and trick you’ll find to reduce the cost of electricity in your apartment will fall into these three categories:

 - Picking the Right Electricity Plan Tips

 - Making Behavioral Changes

 I’ll discuss all three with you so that you can pick and choose which meshes best with your lifestyle.